 Food can be stressful—it doesn’t have to be

 The demands of life and work take a lot out of all of us.
 Having to decide, plan, and prepare what to eat each day is taxing.
 Taking the stress out of meal time allows employees to spend their mornings preparing for their big presentation, not preparing their lunch.
-Going to work knowing delicious, satisfying meals are available empowers employees to spend their free time focusing on what’s important to them—instead of on buying ingredients, planning, and cooking the upcoming week’s meals.
+Going to work knowing a company lunch is available empowers employees to spend their free time focusing on what’s important to them—instead of on buying ingredients, planning, and cooking the upcoming week’s meals.